Megidd/BESO/README.md

 ![BESO result](RhinoCommon/doc/BESO.png "BESO result")

+# Known issues

+There are known issues like this: https://github.com/calculix/beso/issues/36

 # Why this plugin?

 An in-depth description of BESO and its capabilities are available on the [wiki](https://github.com/calculix/beso/wiki/Basic-description).